jrlevine/eaitesttools/README.md

 They are provided with no support and no promise they will work in other environments.
 Many of the tests involve sending a test message and then looking at it after it is received.
-Since test environments don't always provide an EAI-confirmant environment, some tests use ssh to a remote server to submit or retrieve messages, or call sendmail on the local host to send messages.
+Since test environments don't always provide a reliable way to send or receive EAI messages, some tests use ssh to a remote server to submit or retrieve messages, or call sendmail on the local host to send messages.